Shepshub/Sun-Country-Gate-Sheet-Automation/README.md

      - If column N already has a value, it appends " / PRIORITY" to the existing value.
      - If the cell is empty, it simply sets the value to "PRIORITY."

-- A breakdown of the Swap Sheet macros' key steps and logic can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Swap%20Sheet%20Macro%20Final.pptx) and the actual VBA code can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Swap%20and%20Priority%20Sheet%20Macro.docx).
+- A powerpoint breakdown of the Swap Sheet macros' key steps and logic can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Swap%20Sheet%20Macro%20Final.pptx) and the actual VBA code can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Swap%20and%20Priority%20Sheet%20Macro.docx).
+- A demo video on how to use the Swap Sheet macro can be viewed [here](https://drive.google.com/file/d/1rBiw-O2IZo8goLTl7HjTiOuk5Uc_6wRy/view?usp=drive_link).

 **Gate Plot Macro**: